RicottaM/total-typescript-course/README.md

 # total-typescript-course
-Course teaching TypeScript basics and more
+Project implementing total TypeScript course basics and more.